Dual Diagnosis Rehab Center in Colorado | Co-Occurring Addiction Rehab Facility

 - Anxiety disorder

-Before you enter treatment, you will have to undergo diagnostic tests first.
-If after the said diagnostic tests you are found out to have met the criteria for a mental health syndrome and the addictive syndrome, you will now be tagged as a Dual Diagnosis patient.
-To treat dual diagnosis effectively, you will have to go through addiction treatment and mental disorder treatments, before you go through recovery.
+Before you enter treatment, you will have to undergo diagnostic tests first to determine your mental health syndrome and addictive syndrome.
+If you are tagged as a dual diagnosis client, you will have to go through addiction treatment and mental disorder treatments to reach recovery.

-- Use and management of essential psychotherapeutic medications like antidepressants, anti-anxiety medications in treating the co-occurring disorder.
+- Use and management of essential psychiatric medications like antidepressants, anti-anxiety medications in treating the co-occurring disorder.

-- A supportive environment and therapy sessions that help the patients build positive self-esteem and self-confidence.
+- A supportive environment and therapy sessions that help clients build positive self-esteem and self-confidence.

-- Not confronting patients with negative, damning, and hostile statements and treatments.
+- Not confronting clients with negative, damning, and hostile statements and treatments.